raibisch/Domoticz-ARMv6/README.md

 ```
 (the reason is inscribed in this post: domoticz/domoticz#5233)

+...there is no need to compile yourself:
 ## if you see this error after start take the version in the 'bookworm_10' folder

-...for the rest follow the existing readme...
+...for the rest follow the existing readme:

 ## Howto Update for ARMv6 (e.b. pi zero w)
 Like (many) others I got struck by updating Domoticz to the latest release at the beginning of january 2024, because I didn't read the update information